timostamm/protobuf-ts/MANUAL.md

 Available plugin parameters:
+- "long_type_bigint" (default)
+  Sets jstype = JS_NORMAL for message fields with 64 bit integral values.
+  Only applies to fields that do *not* use the option `jstype`.

 - "long_type_string"
   Sets jstype = JS_STRING for message fields with 64 bit integral values.
+  The default behaviour is to use native `bigint`.
+  Only applies to fields that do *not* use the option `jstype`.

+- "long_type_number"
+  Sets jstype = JS_NUMBER for message fields with 64 bit integral values.
   The default behaviour is to use native `bigint`.
   Only applies to fields that do *not* use the option `jstype`.

 - "generate_dependencies"
   By default, only the PROTO_FILES passed as input to protoc are generated,